9 Best Free Online Image Annotation Tools (2026)

 The best tool depends on your workflow:

-• Need to share annotated images via link?
-Markup.io and Markup Hero both generate shareable URLs and support comment threads.
+- Need to share annotated images via link?
+Markup.io, Markup Hero, and Zight all generate shareable URLs and support comment threads.

-• Need numbered steps for documentation?
-Annotely's numbered pins are purpose-built for sequential callouts.
+- Need numbered steps for documentation?
+Annotely's numbered pins and Monosnap's step counter are both built for sequential callouts.

 If your team creates knowledge base articles, SOPs, or help articles from screen recordings, a tool that handles both video processing and image annotation will save you from stitching together multiple apps.